mxagar/census_model_deployment_fastapi/README.md

 - [x] Continuous Integration with Github Actions and Pytest
 - [x] Python type hints and the use of Pydantic
 - [x] FastAPI to create API apps that run on ASGI web servers
-- [x] Continuous Deployment to Heroku
+- [x] Continuous Deployment to Heroku Using Github
-- [ ] DVC: Data and model version control
 - [ ] Docker containerization
+- [ ] Deployment to Heroku Using the Heroku Container Registry
 - [ ] Deployment to AWS ECS
+- [ ] DVC: Data and model version control
 - [ ] Experiment tracking

 This project serves also as a **blueprint for similar inference pipelines that need to be deployed using CI and CD techniques.** Therefore, implementation details have been carefully collected.